SirWellington/alchemy-arguments/README.md

 	}
 };

-//This masks the causing FailedAssertionException message. checkThat(vehicle)
+//This masks the causing FailedAssertionException with a different exception and message. checkThat(vehicle)
 	.throwing(ex -> new UnauthorizedException("Trucks only"))
 	.is(truck);